dwt/home-servers/Readme.md

 ## TODO

 - [ ] What about auto updates?
+  - otherwise the repo would need checking out on the host and then could update via [`system.autoupgrade`](https://nixos.wiki/wiki/Automatic_system_upgrades) - but requires a checkout on the host with all key material
 - [ ] What about auto garbage collecting the store?
 - [ ] How to describe disk partitions in nix?
 - [ ] How to get contact syncing to work via the pi